 - Using Tidepool Mobile, you can view your data after you make a note in the app.
-You won’t see anything if you do not have data already uploaded for the time period surrounding your note.
+You won’t see anything if you do not have data already uploaded for the few hours surrounding your note.

 - Using Tidepool Web on your computer with Google Chrome you can see the uploaded data at https://app.tidepool.org

 If you do not see the “Connect to Health” option in Tidepool Mobile: